czenker/cz_wkhtmltopdf/Documentation/manual.rst

 	You can easily set this value to ``0`` and remove ``Content-Type: application/pdf`` from ``additionalHeaders`` to check how your HTML output looks like.

-``binParameters``:
+``binOptions``:
-	You can pass your own parameters to the binary. ``binParameters`` is an array where each key is used as parameter name and the value - if there is one - as parameter value.
+	You can pass your own options to the binary. ``binOptions`` is an array where each key is used as option name and the value - if there is one - as option value.

 	For example this::

-		binParameters {
+		binOptions {
 		   footer-right = [page]/[toPage]
 		   grayscale =
 		}